quarkusio/quarkus/integration-tests/google-services/README.md

 ## Spanner
-To test spanner you first need to have a running Spanner cluster named `test-instance`.
+To test Spanner you first need to have a running Spanner cluster named `test-instance`.

 You can create one with `gcloud`:
 ```